HHSAPCompSci2020/capstone-project-16th-airplane-boarding-group/README.md

 Vamsee Krishna Vusuwandla: README, Drawing Surface, Timer, Passanger,  UML,

-Aryan Keskar: Drawing surface, GUI Interactive , Main, html documentation, UML, Seats, Passanger, Screen (+ subclasses)
+Aryan Keskar: Drawing surface, GUI Interactive , Main, html documentation, UML, Seats, Aircraft, Passanger, Screen (+ subclasses)

 Equal share with array algorithms and the logistics of programming a boarding system as this takes up most of the project.